372groupproject/milestones-team19-crehling16-jjrice/code/README.md

 ### p2_cond.lg ###
 The file p2_cond.lg displays the command COND which takes a list of lists (clauses) as input.
 To read more about how clauses work vist https://people.eecs.berkeley.edu/~bh/v2ch14/manual.html.
 The file contains the procedure CONDTEST which runs the COND command on a list of lists and outputs the string "Condition's_Output".

+## p2_feature ##
+The program uses commands from the control flow snippets to out a fibnacci sequence from 0 to 511229.